vaipatel/SolarTally/README.md

 What to do?
 Switch the connection string type from `PostgreSQL` to `Custom`.
 Because, of course.
 Anyway that worked.

-### Still can't load the SPA
+### Loading the SPA

-I still can't load the Angular SPA.
-I don't know what's wrong.
-I can see the `Client/dist` folder in the `wwwroot`..
+Another issue was that I was unable to load the Angular SPA.
+I wasn't really sure what was wrong.
+I could see the `Client/dist` folder in the `wwwroot`.

+Finally what worked was changing the `dist/solar-tally` to simply `dist` in the `outputPath` build option in the  angular.json.

 ## Architectural Concerns